argoproj/argo-rollouts/docs/best-practices.md

 All these problems are not present if you make the assumption that each release stays active only for a minimal time and you always create one new version when the previous one has finished.

 Also, if you want to run a wave of multiple versions at the same time (i.e. have 1.1 and 1.2 and 1.3 running at the same time), know that Argo Rollouts was not designed for this scenario.
+Argo Rollouts always works with the assumption that there is one stable/previous version and one preview/next version.

 A version that has just been promoted is assumed to be ready for production and has already passed all your tests (either manual or automated).